Kh4N1/Forkify/README.md

 ## Setup

-If you are living in IRAN, you have to use VPN for geting response massage from API that i used in this project.
+If you are living in IRAN, you have to use VPN for getting response massage from API that i used in this project.
 We are going to execute this project using parcel.

 ```